What is a corporate hackathon?

 • Submission validation: verify deliverables meet minimum requirements before assessment

-• Expert panel: assemble evaluators with relevant technical and business expertise
+• Expert panel: assemble evaluators with relevant technical and business expertise - or leverage the evaluator network described in the Connected Hackathon Model

 • Scoring rubrics: clear criteria for each dimension to ensure consistent evaluation